Collective-SB/ISAN/src/core/KalmanFilter/Readme.txt

-Kalman Filtered Velocity by RenzDot https://github.com/RenzDot A Kalman Filter is a statistical approach to extracting speed from noisy positional data The filter is used with an existing navigation system (Mono) as the Kalman doesn't calculate positions itself
+Kalman Filtered Velocity by RenzDot https://github.com/RenzDot A Kalman Filter attempts to remove noise from datasets using Guassian distributions Filtering positional values will reduce noise and provide better velocities

 Global Variables used
 :a, :Vx, :Vy, :Vz, :VV, :x, :y, :z, :at